Daksh-Daksh/Daksh/_pages/about.md

 ---
 Hello, welcome to my homepage!

-My name is Daksh, and I am working as doctoral student in the Electron Microscopy Group at [Max Planck Institute for Polymer Research](https://www.mpip-mainz.mpg.de/en/home){:target="_blank"} in Mainz, working under the supervision of Prof. Katharina Landfester and Dr. Ingo Lieberwirth.
+My name is Daksh, and I am working as doctoral student in the Electron Microscopy Group at [Max Planck Institute for Polymer Research](https://www.mpip-mainz.mpg.de/en/home){:target="_blank"} in Mainz, working under the supervision of [Prof. Katharina Landfester](https://www.mpip-mainz.mpg.de/en/landfester/director){:target="_blank"} and [Dr. Ingo Lieberwirth](https://www.mpip-mainz.mpg.de/en/landfester/groups/lieberwirth){:target="_blank"}.
 I am currently in the final stage of my doctoral studies and will be soon defending my thesis.

 For my doctroral studies, I worked on automating Correlative Light and Electron Microscopy (CLEM) imaging using deep learning.
 As part of this work, I have submitted a patent application in collaboration with Max Planck Innovations.